-1. Examinations (oral, written or otherwise) are taken in the manner described in the study guide and Brightspace.
-In the event of unforeseen circumstances or measures, the Board of Examiners may determine that the manner

-- 2. The Implementation Regulations or study guide contains a description of the moments at which and the numbers of times that examinations can be taken, along with their frequency, without prejudice to the provisions of these regulations concerning written and oral examinations. - 3.
+- 1. Examinations (oral, written or otherwise) are taken in the manner described in the study guide and Brightspace.
+In the event of unforeseen circumstances or measures, the Board of Examiners may determine that the manner prescribed may be deviated from.
+If an examination is taken using online proctoring, this takes place in accordance with the Rules and Guidelines of the Board of Examiners. - 2.
+The Implementation Regulations or study guide contains a description of the moments at which and the numbers of times that examinations can be taken, along with their frequency, without prejudice to the provisions of these regulations concerning written and oral examinations. - 3.
 A student may participate in an examination for a course no more than twice in one academic year, with the understanding that registration for an examination without timely withdrawal counts as participation. - 4.
 In special cases, the Board of Examiners may deviate from the provisions of the above Sections 1 to 3 in favour of the student. - 5.
 In order to allow students to prepare themselves for written examinations, at least 2 weeks in advance of a written exam, the examiner will provide practice material representative of the form and level of exam questions and the manner in which the learning objectives will be assessed.
-In addition, during the course the examiner provides quidelines on how to best answer representative exam questions.
+In addition, during the course the examiner provides guidelines on how to best answer representative exam questions.